SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 #### Phrase 1

 This phrase covers the general terms of transitioning and transforming to renewable energy.
-The elements of the phrase are: *renwables + energy transitions/transformations/substitutions*. "energy transition" is not used alone as this does not necessarily mean renewables (e.g. one can talk about historical energy transitions from wood to steam).
+The elements of the phrase are: *renewables + energy transitions/transformations/substitutions*. "energy transition" is not used alone as this does not necessarily mean renewables (e.g. one can talk about historical energy transitions from wood to steam).
 Compared to the action approach, a wider distance is used between elements.

 ```py
 TS=